ryanpbrewster/expiry-map/README.md

 # expiry-map
-Implementations of a map-like data structure with expiring entries
+Implementations of a set-like data structure with expiring entries